CartoDB/cartodb/doc/API.md

 ### Create a visualization from scratch

 The easiest way to quickly get a CartoDB map onto your webpage.
-Use this when there is no map in you applicacion and you want to add the visualization to hack over it.
+Use this when there is no map in your application and you want to add the visualization to hack over it.
 With this method, CartoDB.js handles all the details of loading a map interface, basemap, and your CartoDB visualization.

-You can start by giving cartodb.js the DIV ID from your HTML where you want to place your map, and the viz.json URL of your visualization, which you can get from the publish window.
+You can start by giving cartodb.js the DIV ID from your HTML where you want to place your map, and the viz.json URL of your visualization, which you can get from the share window.

 <div class="code-title">Simplest way to add your map to a webpage ever!</div>
 ```javascript